 Child Protective Services (CPS) is a governmental agency in the United States that takes care of child abuse cases.
 Child abuse protective services vary from state to state, but it maintains the responsibility to respond to child abuse cases accordingly.
 CPS determines the legitimacy of the accusations and supplies resources for the affected children to protect them.
 If children are deemed unsafe in their homes as a result of abuse from their parents or guardians, the children will be consequently removed to keep them safe.
-Missouri had the highest number of completed reports per investigation and alternative response worker in 2018, with 176 cases.
+Utah had the highest number of completed reports per investigation and alternative response worker in 2019, with 165 cases.

-The number of child fatalities due to abuse or maltreatment has remained relatively steady since 2007, and in 2019, there were 1,738 deaths from child abuse or maltreatment.
-In 2018, about 4.85 children died every day as a result of abuse and neglect.
+The number of child fatalities due to abuse or maltreatment has remained relatively steady since 2007, and in 2019, there were 1,809 deaths from child abuse or maltreatment.
+In 2019, about 5.04 children died every day as a result of abuse and neglect.
 A victim may be abused multiple times by the same perpetrator or a combination of them.
 Most child abuse victims were abused by their mothers, fathers, or a combination of both.